samuelnotfound/GDrive-Protected-File-Downloader/README.md

 # Google Drive View-Only PDF Downloader
-A Chrome extension designed to bypass Google Drive's download restrictions on view-only PDF files.
+A Chrome extension that adds a download button on the menubar for view-only PDF files.

-Unlike a standard file download, this tool acts as a workaround.
+This tool acts as a workaround and does not download the actual file.
 It captures the document's pages as they are rendered in the Google Drive viewer and stitches them together into a new PDF file.
 It then runs Optical Character Recognition (OCR) on each page, making the final downloaded PDF fully text-searchable.

 ## Installation
 1. Download and extract the extension's ZIP file.